jundalisay/superb/content/en/research/socrates/the-economist/chapter-01.md

 ## Wealth is anything that is Useful and Beneficial

 {{< l a="Socrates" >}}
-Socrates= "Economy" is the name of a particular kind of knowledge or science, just like the words "medicine," "carpentry," "building," "smithying," "metal-working," etc.
+"Economy" is the name of a particular kind of knowledge or science, just like the words "medicine," "carpentry," "building," "smithying," "metal-working," etc.

 In the case of the arts just named, we can state the proper work or function of each, can we (similarly) state the proper work and function of economy?
 {{< /l >}}